MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 * Apps
   * Pre-installed OneDrive app, for access to your personal and work files
   * Pre-installed Photos app, to view photos and video
-  * Pre-installed PowerBI app, to view dashboards
+  * Pre-installed Power BI app, to view dashboards
   * The Office apps – Word, Excel, PowerPoint – are all ink-enabled
   * Edge on Surface Hub now supports Flash-based websites
 * General